The Story of Bone Broth

 Chinese chicken broth aims for a transparent broth in a light amber or golden color.
 The cooking method calls for gentle simmering over low heat in order to extract the very essence of the bones.
 Ginseng, gogi berry, shiitake mushroom, and Chinese herbs can be added to the broth to achieve that unique umami flavor.

 Equally delicious, but distinct, Korean seolleongtang is boiled with moderate heat, not simmered, throughout the entire cooking process.
 The result is that the beef bones deliver a white milky broth that’s full of creamy and nutty flavor with a hint of sweetness.
 The broth is so pure and smooth that only one seasoning – toasted sea salt – is added to it right before serving.

 Sipping & Sharing

-Broth symbolizes love and caring in asian culture.
+Broth symbolizes love and caring in Asian culture.
 Sipping a communal bowl of warm broth brings back memories of family.
-It’s a form of communication that ties people together beyond health well-being.
+It’s a form of communication that ties people together beyond health and well-being.